 Over the last few years he has been a part of establishing new theatre companies on the east coast.
 Throughout graduate school he helped start the Regent Shakespeare Company in Virginia Beach, Virginia and currently he spends his summers with the Americana Theatre Company in Plymouth, Massachusetts where he also serves as Marketing Coordinator.
 This past season he performed as Richard Hannay in The 39 Steps, and in a stage adaptation of Francine Rivers’ best-selling novel, Redeeming Love.
 Other notable credits include The Taming of the Shrew, Victor Prynne in Private Lives, and the title roles in Macbeth and Romeo and Juliet.

 Mr. Hahn comes to Liberty from Nashville, Tennessee where he was a freelance musician from 1999 – 2008, an adjunct instructor in the Music Department of Free Will Baptist Bible College from 2003 – 2008, and the music director of the Nashville Philharmonic Orchestra.
 Hahn has been a worship pastor for over twenty years, has gone on mission trips to Japan, Amsterdam and Cote d’Voire (Africa).
 David has also served as the chaplain for Marketplace Ministries.
 David and his wife, Gelsomina Ceres Hahn, have been married for twenty-seven years.
-Their oldest son, Christian is twenty-one and tours with Chris Tomlin.
+Their oldest son, Christian, tours with Chris Tomlin.
 David Hahn enjoys songwriting, Bluegrass mandolin, recording, and running marathons.

 Miss Poch is a graduate of Liberty University where she earned a Bachelor of Music with a concentration in Piano and a minor in Theatre Arts in 2007, and a M.B.A. in 2012.
 She runs the Theatre Office, as well as being the official Department Accompanist and Orchestra Conductor.
 Miss Poch received the 2007 Excellence in Theater Production award, as well as being chosen on several occasions to perform in the Department of Music and Humanities Piano Showcase both as a soloist and accompanist.
 Liberty stage credits include running crew for Godspell, stage management for Oklahoma!, and Macbeth, ensemble in Ragtime, She Loves Me, Monté Cristo, and Guys & Dolls, accompanist for Into the Woods and Miss Flannery in Thoroughly Modern Millie.
 Conducting credits include Crazy for You, Seven Brides for Seven Brothers, West Side Story, Fiddler on the Roof, My Fair Lady, The Music Man, Annie Get Your Gun, Jane Eyre, Big River: The Adventures of Huckleberry Finn, The Scarlet Pimpernel, Hairspray, A Christmas Carol, The Civil War, Oklahoma!, Little Shop of Horrors, Ragtime, and She Loves Me.
 Professional conducting credits include Peter Pan and Tarzan.